 Red-brick Tattershall Castle was one of the first major buildings in the country to use that material.
 Ralph, Lord Cromwell, built the tower house in the French style after returning from Agincourt.
 Nearby, the collegiate church of Tattershall is an excellent example of Perpendicular Gothic architecture, with superb decorative carvings and window tracery.

 Belton House, near Grantham, is another country house treasure, built in the late 17th century and remodelled by James Wyatt a century later.
 The house is surrounded by lovely formal gardens and parkland.
 If you want more country houses, why not visit Grimsthorpe Castle, dating back to the 13th century and home to one family since 1516.

 In Boston, the truncated tower of St. Botolph's church, known locally as "Boston Stump" soars above the town from which the city of Boston in the USA was founded.

 The Benedictine abbey at Crowland contains wonderful remnants of monastic buildings, particularly the west front, with five tiers of statues.
 The town itself boasts a remarkable triangular bridge.

 The historic town of Epworth will forever be linked with the Wesley family.
 Charles and John Wesley, the founders of Methodism, were born and grew up in Epworth, and today the restored 1709 Old Rectory that was their home is a fascinating museum tracing the history of this extraordinary family and their lives.

 The Gibraltar Point Nature Reserve provides an important habitat for native and migratory birds, and is a popular gathering point for nature lovers and bird watchers alike.
-The Viking Way long distance path provides enjoyable walking while the Lincolnshire Wolds Area of Outstanding Natural Beauty (AONB) is an area of rolling upland split by valleys harbouring peaceful small villages that amply repay time spent exploring them.
+The Viking Way long-distance path provides enjoyable walking while the Lincolnshire Wolds Area of Outstanding Natural Beauty (AONB) is an area of rolling upland split by valleys harbouring peaceful small villages that amply repay the time spent exploring them.